boomcamp/django-restframework/README.md

 ]
 ```

-We should now have these complete code:
+We should now have this final code:

 ```
 from django.contrib import admin